Search by Keyword

 The long hours in Hamburg, as well as their frequent dates at the Cavern Club in Liverpool, brought a band performance of the song to the stage through 1961, while they thereafter put the song on the backburner for more recent compositions.
 It was not until October of 1964 that it was dusted off and fitted with a new bridge for recording purposes in EMI studios.

 Paul McCartney eventually decided to include "I'll Follow The Sun" in his concert tour set lists, but not until 2004.
-His "2004 Summer Tour," which was a European concert tour that ran from May 25th in Spain to June 26th in Somerset, England (and also included Russia on June 20th), included the song.
+His "2004 Summer Tour," which was a European concert tour that ran from May 25th in Spain to June 26th in Somerset, England (also including Russia on June 20th), included the song.

 It stayed in Paul's set list for his "The 'US' Tour" of 2005, which ran from September 16th in Miami, Florida to November 30th in Los Angeles, California.
 This resulted in the DVD "The Space Within Us," which also includes the song.